NetCube-Systems-Austria/Kumquat-Docs/docs/interfaces/index.md

 ## Software Setup

-For all examples you will need the demonstration image installed on you Kumquat.
+For all examples you will need the demonstration image installed on your Kumquat.
 Please follow the steps below, in order to install it:

 1. Download the demonstration-image from [here](https://)
 2. Install the downloaded image as explained in the [Quickstart](quickstart) guide, and start the Kumquat with a console connection.